CyberGen49/cyberfiles-lite/README.md

 These are all the configuration options for CyberFiles Lite.

 ### String `root`
 A directory path to serve as the root of your file index.
-Defaults to the current directory.

-Default: The current directory
+Default: The directory of the parent module

+Relative paths are relative to the directory of the parent module.

+### String `data_dir`
+A separate directory where thumbnails should be stored to prevent them from being deleted when updating.
+A `thumbs` directory will be created inside this directory.

+Default: `cyberfiles-lite`'s installation directory

+Relative paths are relative to `cyberfiles-lite`'s installation directory.

 ### String `site_name`
 The name of this file index, used in various places around the site.